Nurse Kelly | Platelet-Rich Plasma (PRP)

 Who’s it for?

-Platelet-rich plasma therapy is indicated for patients with fine lines and wrinkles, acne scars, hyperpigmentation, different types of wounds, and hair loss.
+Platelet-rich plasma therapy is indicated for patients with fine lines and wrinkles, thinning skin, under-eye hollowness, acne scars, hyperpigmentation, different types of wounds, and hair loss.

 Similar products: